 You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

-To apply for this course you should have an undergraduate degree in either economics or an appropriate quantitative subject such as engineering, computer science, mathematics or physics.
+To apply for this course, you should have an undergraduate degree in either economics, business or an appropriate quantitative subject such as engineering, computer science, mathematics or physics.

-You are also expected to have obtained good marks in at least five units/modules comprising microeconomics and econometrics (or statistics) and three other quantitative units such as macroeconomics, calculus, matrix algebra, data analysis, game theory, operational research, probability or financial engineering.
-The modules should preferably have been taken in your final two years of study.
+You are also expected to have obtained good marks in at least five core economics units comprising macroeconomics, microeconomics and econometrics (or statistics).
+These may be complemented by quantitative units such as calculus, probability, data analysis, game theory, operational research or financial engineering.
+The units should preferably have been taken in your final two years of study.

 We may make an offer based on a lower grade if you can provide evidence of your suitability for the degree.